CarrierOps/1P-Wiki/SOP/partitioning_and_clustering.md

-## What are the Benefit of Partitioning & Clustering?
+## What are the Benefits of Partitioning & Clustering?

 A properly setup Looker Studio dashboard with a `partitioned` table can save up to `99% data usage` when applying filters to a dashboard.
 The amount of savings depends on how big of a range is applied to the `partitioned` column.
 The smaller and more refined the range, the bigger the savings!!!